freeradical13/freeradical13.github.io/index.md

 ## Glands

 [Glands][] are groups of cells that release chemicals either into the blood ([endocrine gland][]) or from epithelial cells on the inside or outside of the body ([exocrine gland][]).

+## Morphogenesis

+[Morphogenesis][] is the process that causes an organism to develop its shape, most commonly the organized spatial distribution of cells during embryonic development.

+A [homeobox][] is a DNA sequence found within genes that encodes transcription factors related to morphogenesis.

 ## History of Life